The 7-Step Graphic Design Process For Modern Creative Teams

 While the specific stages may vary depending on the project and designer, a graphic design process usually includes steps such as research, brainstorming, sketching, conceptualization, design iteration, feedback, refinement, and final delivery.

-Why is a Graphic Design Process Important?
+Why a Graphic Design Process Matters?

 A graphic design process can make or break a graphic designer's ability to produce impactful design at scale.
 Let's say you're creating a singular logo design for your brand with no plans for further designs after.
 Who knows, this might be the only design you take care of all year!
-In this situation, you might think a graphic design process is a bit overkill; and I don't blame you.
+In this situation, you might think a graphic design process is a bit overkill, and we don't blame you.

 With a proper process in place, you'll be communicating effectively across the entire design process.
 A graphic design won't make it to the final design stage without having been looked at a few times by those involved.
 Plus, with everything clearly communicated, graphic designers will know what success looks like from the get-go.

-Think about it - have you ever had a tough time completing a project when you didn't know what 'done' or 'success' looked like?
+Think about it.
+Have you ever had a tough time completing a project when you didn't know what “done” or “success” looked like?
 Completely normal.
 This addresses that common headache head-on.

 Alignment in any business setting is crucial for success.
 We as humans love to be complicated, and without proper guardrails in place, we do a fantastic job at it.
 By following a creative design process, the guardrails are put in place for you.
-There isn't any room for a he-said she-said debate as everything has already been decided and agreed upon at every step along the way.
+There isn't any room for a he-said-she-said debate, as everything has already been decided and agreed upon at every step along the way.

 If you're in the design business, you probably aren't completing projects whenever you feel like it between coffees.
 In the world of marketing design, teams need to move fast.
-Needs are always changing and CEOs are always losing their mind about the latest trends they need to take advantage of.
+Needs are always changing, and CEOs are always losing their mind about the latest trends they need to take advantage of.

 The 7-Step Graphic Design Process